aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-16-11-0/_index.md

 {{< highlight csharp >}}

  //Initializes the CellsFactory class
 CellsFactory factory = new CellsFactory();

 //Creates an instance of Style
 Style style = factory.createStyle();

 {{< /highlight >}}
 ### **Added Workbook.AbsolutePath Property**
-Aspose.Cells 16.11.0 has exposed the Workbook.AbsolutePath property allows to get or set the absolute workbook path stored in workbook.xml file.
+Aspose.Cells 16.11.0 has exposed the Workbook.AbsolutePath property which allows to get or set the absolute workbook path stored in workbook.xml file.
 This property is useful while updating the external links only.
 ### **Added GridHyperlinkCollection.getHyperlink Method**
-Aspose.Cells.GridWeb 16.11.0 has exposed getHyperlink method to the GridHyperlinkCollection class that allows to get the instance of GridHyperlink by either passing an instance GridCell or a pair of integers corresponding to the row column indices.
+Aspose.Cells.GridWeb 16.11.0 has exposed getHyperlink method to the GridHyperlinkCollection class that allows to get the instance of GridHyperlink by either passing an instance GridCell or a pair of integers corresponding to the row and column indices.

 {{% alert color="primary" %}}

-In case no hyperlink has been found on the specified cell then the getHyperlink method would return null.
+In case no hyperlink has been found on the specified cell, then the getHyperlink method would return null.

 {{% /alert %}}